RajGorhekar/Hotel/README.md

 # Hotel
-## Hotel UI with most of Functionality and static data which includes the cart and checkout Option
+## Hotel App with most of Functionality and static data (UI) which includes the cart and checkout Option

 The Following are the few ScreenShots of the App :